 Nylon (polyamide) is widely used by manufacturers to 3D print strong end-use parts and functional prototypes that require durability and abrasion resistance.
 Ultimaker Nylon is designed to be more reliable and easier to print with than other nylon filaments on the market and features low moisture absorption and good adhesion to the build plate.

-Please note that the preconfigured Cura profiles for Ultimaker Nylon have been exclusively developed for the Ultimaker 3 and Ultimaker 2+.
-The instructions on this page are for these 3D printers only.
-Always use the latest version of Cura (2.1.3 or higher) and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker Nylon.
+Always use the latest version of Cura and make sure that your printer is updated with the latest firmware version to include the correct material profile for Nylon.

-Ultimaker Nylon is printed at a build plate temperature of 60 °C. For the best print results, we advise using the following temperatures:
+Ultimaker Nylon is printed at a build plate temperature of 60 °C. The nozzle temperature differs per printer and nozzle size.
+For the best print results, we advise using the following temperatures:

-The temperatures listed in the table are used for the Ultimaker 2+ and Ultimaker 2 Extended+.
-For best results, it is crucial to select the right 3D printer, nozzle diameter and material in Cura.
-Also, make sure to select the correct material on your Ultimaker 3D printer to automatically use the corresponding temperatures.
+The temperatures listed in the table are used for the Ultimaker Nylon print profiles in Cura.
+For best results, it is crucial to always select the right printer, nozzle diameter, and material in Cura.
+Also, make sure you have selected the correct material on your Ultimaker 3D printer.

-The recommended regular print cooling fan speed for Ultimaker Nylon is 35%.
+Nylon requires some cooling and therefore the fan speed is set to 35 - 40 % in the Cura profiles.
 This ensures optimal form retention and helps avoid problems with layer bonding.
-For shorter layers with more detail, the print cooling fan speed will gradually increase to 100%.
+For shorter layers with more detail, the print cooling fan speed will gradually increase to 100 %.

 For more tips on how to improve the build plate adhesion, see this page.